bdougie/optics-docs/source/index.md

 Apollo Optics is a tool that provides usage and performacne insights into your GraphQL service.

-Optics supports all Javascript GraphQL servers, and both Relay or Apollo Client.
+Optics supports all Javascript GraphQL servers, Rails applications that use the [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) gem and both Relay or Apollo Client.

-Optics support for Ruby GraphQL servers is in beta.

 # Get Started